Lincoln Law School Mission Statement

 Ms. Guerrero-Daley is a graduate of both Lincoln Law School and San Jose State University.
 She is a Judge with the Santa Clara County Superior Court.
 Judge Guerrero-Daley served as the Independent Police Auditor for the City of San Jose where her work received national, as well as international recognition.
 She was previously in private practice specializing in criminal law.
 Ms. Guerrero-Daley was appointed to the Discipline Audit Panel of the California State Bar and graded the California Bar Exam for five years.
 She served as President of the La Raza Lawyers of Santa Clara County, on the Board of Trustees of the Santa Clara County Bar Association, and Chair of the Hispanic Foundation of Silicon Valley.

 Sharon Hightower is a senior partner and the Assistant Managing Partner in the San Jose office of Ericksen Arbuthnot.
 Her practice includes the defense of litigation involving professional liability claims, medical malpractice, employment litigation, and personal injury in civil matters.
 She also provides a defense in professional administrative venues.
 Sharon is AV® Peer Review Rated by Martindale-Hubbell.
 She is an experienced trial attorney with more than twenty trials and an excellent record of defense verdicts.
 Over the more than 27 years of practice, Sharon has gained the respect of her colleagues for her success at trial as well as through the ADR process including arbitration and mediation.
 Prior to joining the firm, Sharon had a career as a dental hygienist.
 After graduating from law school in 1987, she passed the California Bar Examination and joined the San Jose office as an associate in 1988.
 Her background in the medical field provides her with the skills necessary to properly evaluate and prepare cases brought in a number of practice areas.
 Sharon is a member of and active with the State Bar and Santa Clara County Bar Associations, DRI, and Northern California Association of Defense Counsel.
 She serves on the ADR committee for the Santa Clara County Superior Court and has volunteered for the past fifteen years in the court’s ADR program.
 She serves as a temporary judge for the court for settlement conferences and as a traffic judge in addition to serving as a neutral for early settlement conferences.
 She was appointed to the City of San Jose Civil Service Commission as a member and hearing officer and recently elected to the position of Vice-Chairman.
 Sharon provides services as a private mediator and has successfully mediated cases involving nursing homes and the Department of Health.
-She serves as an arbitration for the Santa Clara County Bar Association Fee Arbitration Program.
+She serves as an Arbitration Specialist for the Santa Clara County Bar Association Fee Arbitration Program.
 Her background also includes thirteen years of service on the Civil Service Commission as the Vice Chair and Hearing Officer for the City of San Jose.

 Teresa Thu Huong Hung-Nguyen